amakauskaite/telesoftas_cloud_engineer/README.md

 After creating the `.env` file and placing it in the right folder, `config.ts` in the same folder should be updated by changing the value of `S3_BUCKET_NAME` with the bucket that will be used and to which the user which's credentials were saved has necessary permissions.
 #### Execution
+Make sure you have typescript installed (for example by running `tsc --version`) then change directory to the `data_transformation` folder.
+Compile JavaScript files by running `tsc main.ts` and then run the solution with `node main.js`.
+If it's successful, messages logging the progress of the solution will be printed out in the console.
+### Test execution
+If there's a need to run unit tests that can be done by running the whole test suite with `npm test` (directory can be any folder in the repository).

 ## Development Notes: Insights and Solution Drawbacks